netdata/netdata/web/api/queries/README.md

 | 00:04 | 4 |
 | 00:05 | 5 |

 At 00:04 you ask for 2 points for 4 seconds in the past.
-So `group = 2`. netdata would return:
+So `group = 2`.
+Netdata would return:

 | point | time | value |
 | :-: | :-: | :-: |